 Whenever Zilu learned something new but hadn’t had the chance to put it into practice, he was afraid that he might learn something else before he did so.
 (1)

 How to stay focused when the next shiny pearl of wisdom is just a click of a mouse or swipe of a finger away?
 How to truly master a new topic or skill when you can easily delude yourself into believing that you already understand it after watching a few videos on YouTube or skimming a few articles furnished with attractive graphs and alarmist statistics based on dubious models?
 Continue reading Leadership Lessons from Confucius: fake knowledge

-Confucius is almost universally (and unfairly) blamed for the style of rote-learning that has plagued Chinese education for centuries.
+Confucius is almost universally (and unfairly) blamed for the style of rote-learning that has plagued Chinese education for millennia.
 In reality, however, he advocated a balanced and intellectually-rigorous approach to learning that remains highly relevant even today.
-Continue reading Analects Book 2: more on learning
+Continue reading Analects of Confucius Book 2: Confucius on balanced learning

 Although this may come as a surprise to people who have experienced or even just heard about the rigors of China’s so-called “Confucian” education system, Confucius himself believed that learning should involve much more than simply imbibing and regurgitating the ancient classics.
-Rather, it should be focused on the practical application of the timeless principles found in them to your daily life so that you can make a positive contribution to your family, your community, and ultimately the whole society you live in.
-Continue reading Analects Book 1: on learning
+Rather, it should be focused on the practical application of the timeless principles found in the texts to your daily life so that you can make a positive contribution to your family, your community, and ultimately the whole society you live in.
+Continue reading Analects of Confucius Book 1: Confucius on learning

 Zixia said: “When an official has time to spare from his duties, he should study.
 When a student has time to spare from his studies, he should undertake official duties.”